fedeghe/malta-restify/README.md

 - entrypoints (mandatory)
 - port [3001]
 - host [127.0.0.1]
-- folder [execution one, if givern must be relative to it]
+- folder [execution one, if given must be relative to it]